Chaplain Nick Meyer

 One of the highlights of his ministry at Coffeewood was serving communion to 100 men not long after beginning with GraceInside.
 Communion has always been “an important ritual of unity, kind of levels the playing field sharing one common loaf of bread.
 It was beautiful.
 One hundred of us all together proclaiming the headship of Christ.
 All from different backgrounds, from all over… there was something transcendent, something more going on here than what we are physically doing.”

-A graduate of Eastern Mennonite University and Eastern Mennonite Seminary (where he served full-time as a grounds specialist for college and while in seminary), Chaplain Meyer comes to us with a heart for growing and shaping things.
+A graduate of Eastern Mennonite University and Eastern Mennonite Seminary (where he served full-time as a grounds specialist for the college and while in seminary), Chaplain Meyer comes to us with a heart for growing and shaping things.
 When not shaping people, he loves to landscape, work in the yard, chop firewood (seriously!), bicycle and visit coffee shops.
 He and his wife, Sylvia, have been married since 2006 and enjoy the great outdoors, hiking and walking together.

 It seems Chaplain Meyer and his wife both have a heart for those behind bars.
 Sylvia served for more than a year as an ESL (English as a Second Language) teacher at Shenandoah Juvenile Detention Center.
 Currently, she teaches in middle school and is supportive of Chaplain Meyers call to the prison ministry.